The Onsight connector for QuickBooks supports a huge variety of customisation options.

 Order number on printed Invoice

 We can send the Onsight order number into a custom field on the invoice or estimate.
-This will then be shown when you print the invoice.
+This will then be shown with the other invoice details at the top of the printed invoice or estimate.

 Sales rep name on printed Invoice

 We can send the sales rep’s name into a custom field on the invoice or estimate.
 This can either be the rep who created the order or the rep that the customer was assigned to.
-This will then be shown when you print the invoice.
+This will then be shown with the other invoice details at the top of the printed invoice or estimate.

 QuickBooks order line item sort order